cchandre/Polarimetry/README.md

   * <ins>Add ROI: </ins>  <img src="https://github.com/cchandre/Polarimetry/blob/master/Icons/round_center_focus_weak_black_48dp.png" alt=" " width="30"/>   select a region of interest (ROI) on the [Thresholding/Mask](#thresholdingmask-tab) tab to be analyzed; each ROI once confirmed is numbered and displayed on the fluorescence image ([Fluorescence](#fluorescence-tab) tab) and on the thresholded image ([Thresholding/Mask](#thresholdingmask-tab) tab).
 For each ROI, thresholding needs to be done *before* the drawing of the ROI.

   * <ins>Registration (4POLAR): </ins>   When the selected method of analysis is `4POLAR`, a registration file is needed.
 Two options: The registration has already been performed, so load the registration file (`.mat` file containing the geometric transformation).
 Otherwise, the registration is performed with a beads file (named `fbeads*.tif`) and a whitelight file (named `Whitelight.tif`).
 The two files need to be in the same folder.
-The registration proceeds as folows: First, it determines the contours of the four fields of view; Second, the beads image is split in four equal-sized images to correspond with these four fields of view; Third, the registration with a fixed image (top left field of view) is done sequentially with the three other fields of view (moving images) using the MATLAB registration function `imregtform`.
+The registration proceeds as follows: First, it determines the contours of the four fields of view; Second, the beads image is split in four equal-sized images corresponding to these four fields of view; Third, the registration with a fixed image (top left field of view) is done sequentially with the three other fields of view (moving images) using the MATLAB registration function `imregtform` (for mor information, see [MATLAB doc](https://mathworks.com/help/images/ref/imregtform.html)).
 This function provides the geometric transformations which will be applied to all the images selected in the analysis.
 A MATLAB figure displays the resulting three registrations: If this registration is satisfactory, click on 'OK'.
 If it is satisfactory and you want to save it (to skip this registration in future analysis), click on 'OK and Save'.
 If it is not satisfactory, click on 'Cancel'.

 [&uarr;](#manual)